zotonic/zotonic/doc/developer-guide/getting-started.rst

 This file can be used to install a VPS by providers that support cloud-init.
 Hetzner is one such provider.

 After the cloud-init is done with its installation a new server is up and running on port 80 and 443.
-It will be using a self-signed certificate, located in ``/home/zotonic/.zotonic/1/security/self-signed/``.
+It will be using a self-signed certificate, located in ``/home/zotonic/.zotonic/security/self-signed/``.

 The ``wwwadmin`` password for the zotonic status site can be found after logging in to your server::

-    # sudo su - zotonic
+    root:~# sudo su - zotonic
     zotonic:~$ cd zotonic
     zotonic:~/zotonic$ bin/zotonic config